-The GDPR (the General Data Protection Regulation) applies to all businesses and organisation within the EU who are involved in the processing of private and personal data.
+The GDPR (General Data Protection Regulation) non EU impact applies to all businesses and organisation within the EU who are involved in the processing of private and personal data.
 The protection of data is must, or steep GDPR fines are in force for negligent security breaches.
 GDPR fines may be calculated on the organisation’s annual turnover or can be up to €20 million.
 GDPR non eu Impact.

 Should businesses outside the EU be worried?

 Yes, they should!
 The reality of the GDPR is forcing businesses in the EU to reconsider how, why and where customer data is stored, and countries outside of the EU should be looking closely at their existing privacy laws.

 The real likelihood of the heavy GDPR fines should be enough to shock any organisation who use or access EU data into ensuring GDPR compliance and overseas businesses should bear in mind that the GDPR compliance will, without doubt, apply to them and are being urged to apply the regulations.

 How are business outside the European Union affected?